samerlahoud/tutorial-lpwan-iot/WPMC-19/perf-evaluation.md

 ### Device Rate Computation (1/2)

-- Similar evaluation scenario as for LoRaWAN
+- We consider a similar evaluation scenario as for LoRaWAN

 - The uplink SINR for each device $i$ and each transmission format $t$
 $$SINR(i,t) = P_{TX} + G_{system} - L_{system} - L_{channel}(i) - \beta(i) L_{penetration} - N(t) - IF$$